bodo-ai/Bodo/docs/docs/api_docs/dataframe_lib/index.md

-# Bodo DataFrame Library API {#dataframe-lib}
+# Bodo DataFrames API {#dataframe-lib}

-The Bodo DataFrame Library is designed to accelerate and scale Pandas workflows with just a one-line change — simply replace:
+Bodo DataFrames is designed to accelerate and scale Pandas workflows with just a one-line change — simply replace:

 ``` py
 import pandas as pd